MicroEJ/docs/PlatformDeveloperGuide/uiDisplay.rst

    |     | [7:0]     | [7:0]     | [7:0]     | [7:0]     | [7:0]     |
    +-----+-----------+-----------+-----------+-----------+-----------+

-For the display with a number of bits-per-pixel (BPP) lower than 8, the display module supports the both memory organizations: line by line (pixels are laid out from left to right within a line, starting with the top line) and column by column (pixels are laid out from top to bottom within a line, starting with the left line).
+For the display with a number of bits-per-pixel (BPP) lower than 8, the Graphical Engine supports the both memory organizations: line by line (pixels are laid out from left to right within a line, starting with the top line) and column by column (pixels are laid out from top to bottom within a line, starting with the left line).
 These byte organizations concern until 8 consecutive pixels (see :ref:`section_display_layout_byte`).
-When installing the display module, a property ``memoryLayout`` is required to specify the kind of pixels representation (see :ref:`section_display_installation`).
+When installing the Display module, a property ``memoryLayout`` is required to specify the kind of pixels representation (see :ref:`section_display_installation`).

 .. table:: Memory Layout 'line' for BPP < 8 and byte layout 'line'